yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 Highlighting: The built-in syntax highlighting feature

-- syntect_theme (String): Theme file path ending with ".tmTheme", used by syntect. e.g. `"~/my-themes/Dracula.tmTheme"`.

-  Yazi and `bat` use the same highlighter [syntect](https://crates.io/crates/syntect), so you can directly use [bat's theme files](https://github.com/sharkdp/bat/tree/master/assets/themes).
-  You can also find more available themes on GitHub by using the keyword "tmTheme".
+- syntect_theme (String): For example, `"~/Downloads/Dracula.tmTheme"`.
+Only available in the user's `theme.toml` and cannot be used in [`flavor.toml`](/docs/flavors/overview).

+  Yazi's builtin code highlighting themes, which are paths to `.tmTheme` files.
+You can find them on GitHub [using "tmTheme" as a keyword](https://github.com/search?q=tmTheme&type=repositories)

 ## [status]